Towards Large-Scale Small Object Detection: Survey and Benchmarks: Experiments

 \subsubsection{Category-Wise Results}

 Category-wise results of baseline algorithms on SODA-A test-set are shown in Tab. \ref{tab:Tab10}.
 The AP of \textit{helicopter} category is observably below that of other classes due to limited instance numbers.
-Moreover, the objects of \textit{large-vehicle} and \textit{container} with elongated structure challenge the regression branch, which can be confirmed in subsequent visualization results.
-Interestingly, top detector RoI Transformer achieves the lowest score on \textit{small-vehicle} category.
+The objects of \textit{large-vehicle} and \textit{container} with elongated structure challenge the regression branch especially for Oriented RepPoints, and moreover, Gliding Vertex and DODet have comparable results yet perform variably on different categories, which can be attributed to the different representation about oriented objects.